Paley construction: Quadratic character and Jacobsthal matrix

 which implies that Q is a symmetric matrix.
 If q is congruent to 3 mod 4 then −1 is not a square, and Q is a skew-symmetric matrix.
 When q is a prime number and rows and columns are indexed by field elements in the usual 0, 1, 2, … order, Q is a circulant matrix.
 That is, each row is obtained from the row above by cyclic permutation.

+Conference matrices

+A conference matrix of size n is an n × n matrix C with zero diagonal and entries ±1 off the diagonal satisfying CC^{T} = (n − 1)I_{n}.
+Bordering the Jacobsthal matrix gives one of size q + 1, the sign of the border being determined by whether Q is symmetric or skew-symmetric.
+Throughout, j denotes the all-1 column vector of length q.